Rahulreddy14/DSA_Practice/README.md

 ## Problems from Blind 75

-- [ ] **Reverse Linked List**
+- [x] **Reverse Linked List**

+  - two pointers
+  - prev and curr
+  - change the curr pointing to the prev and increment the pointers till it reaches the end

-- [ ] **Merge Sorted Lists**
+- [x] **Merge Sorted Lists**

+  - create a dummy linked list. compare each value from the each list and the tail points to the least value
+  - move to the next item in the list
+  - if both lists are not equal, then attach that to the tail of the output list.

 - [ ] **Reorder List**

-  - first find the middle. use slow and fast pointers to find the middle
+  - first find the middle. use **slow and fast pointers** to find the middle
-  - reverse the second half of the linked list
+  - reverse the second half of the linked list. create a None as prev and then start reversing
-  - now merge the two halfs, using two pointers and two temporary variables
+  - now merge the two halfs, using two pointers for two halfs and two temporary variables to store the next values

-- [] **Remove Nth Node from the End of the List**
+- [x] **Remove Nth Node from the End of the List**

-  - Just create a Dummy node
-    Use two Pointers, start the left from the dummy node. right one starts with the n nodes from the head given in the question
+  - Just create a Dummy node. creating this means, adding 0 to the head of the given list. dummy = Listnode(0, head) Use two Pointers, start the left from the dummy node. right one starts with the n nodes from the head given in the question
-  - move the pointers untill the right points to None
+  - move the pointers until the right points to None
-  - then remove the next node of left pointer
+  - then just point the next of the left to the left.next

 - [ ] **Linked List Cycle**
+  - use two pointers, slow and fast technique